 - D.(2)(d) The notice referred to in paragraph (b) of this subsection shall contain the name of the court, the names of the parties to the action, clearly specify name of the party or parties whose property is being garnished, provide the last address, if known, of each party whose property is being garnished, be directed to the garnishee, specify the property attached, whenever possible, and comply with the requirements of ORS 23.185.
 A certified copy of the order authorizing provisional process shall be attached to the notice.
-If wages held by an employer are attached, a copy of theprovisions of ORS 23.170 and 23.185 shall be included in the notice.
+If wages held by an employer are attached, a copy of the provisions of ORS 23.170 and 23.185 shall be included in the notice.
 The notice may contain additional information to assist the garnishee in identifying the party whose property is being garnished. - D.(2)(f) The interest of a distributee in an estate may be attached as provided in ORS 29.175.
 A plaintiff's lien shall attach upon service of the copy of the writ and notice as provided in that section. - D.(3) Procedure after garnishment. - D.(3)(a) Liability of garnishee; delivery of attached property to sheriff by garnishee.
 Any person, association, or corporation mentioned in paragraph (b) of subsection (2) of this section, from the time of the service of a copy of the writ and notice as therein provided, shall, unless the attached property is delivered or attached debt is paid to the sheriff, be liable to the plaintiff for the amount thereof until the attachment is discharged or any judgment recovered by plaintiff is satisfied.
 Such property may be delivered or debt paid to the sheriff without suit, or at any time before a judgment against the garnishee, and the sheriff's receipt shall be a sufficient discharge.

 D.(3)(b) Certificate of garnishee; order for examination of garnishee.
 Whenever the sheriff, with a writ of attachment against the defendant, shall apply to any person or officer mentioned in paragraph (b) of subsection (2) of this section, for the purpose of attaching any property mentioned therein, such person or officer shall furnish the sheriff with a certificate, designating the amount and description of any property in the possession of the garnishee belonging to the defendant, or any debt owing to the defendant, or the number of rights or shares of the defendant in the stock of the association or corporation, with any interest or profits or encumbrance thereon.
-The certificate shall be furnished to the sheriff within five days from the date of service of the writ, when service is made within the county in which the action is pending, and within 10 days when service is made in any other county.
+The certificate shall be furnished to the sheriff within five days from the date of service of the writ.
 If such person or officer fails to do so within the time stated, or if the certificate, when given, is unsatisfactory to the plaintiff, such person or officer may be required by the court, or judge thereof, where the action is pending, to appear and be examined on oath concerning the same, and disobedience to such order may be punished as a contempt.